SeanShubin/hello-web/README.md

 ### Sample Java Web Archive Project
-- Demonstrates how to get dispatch under unit test coverage
+- Try to make sure all of your behavior is under unit test coverage
-- steps to run
+- If you find logic without a unit test, you have probably uncovered a part of your system that is unnecessarily difficult to maintain
+- Consider the case of web dispatch.
+It is common to check each possible http path with a test that spins up a web server, but is this an informed design choice or unnecessary complexity stemming from bad assumptions?
+- Before beginning, be sure you can actually run the example
     - mvn package
     - java -jar jetty-runner.jar target/hello-web-1.0.war
     - open a web browser